launchableinc/cli/docs/getting-started/README.md

 Before beginning, [contact our customer success team](https://www.launchableinc.com/contact-for-poc) to initiate an enterprise proof of concept (POC), or [sign up](https://app.launchableinc.com/signup) directly from our website.
 (Launchable is free for open source projects.)
 {% endhint %}

+{% hint style="info" %}
+If you use pytest or nosetests, you don't need to use the Launchable CLI!
+We offer native plugins for those test runners.
+Check out the [pytest](../resources/integrations/pytest.md) and [nose](../resources/integrations/nose.md) pages for more info.
+{% endhint %}

 The Launchable CLI connects your CI pipeline with Launchable.
 To get started,

 1. install the CLI as part of your CI script,